 6

-Club membership may provide access to group insurance schemes or specialist brokers familiar with Ferrari valuations and cover requirements.
+Club membership may provide access to group insurance schemes or specialist brokers familiar with Ferrari valuations and cover requirements in the Australian market.

 Ferrari Theft & Safety in Australia